 Robert Bamler

 My group performs research on scalable approximate Bayesian inference methods (especially variational methods) and on deep probabilistic models, with applications to neural data compression and natural sciences.
-We also use ideas from Bayesian inference to work towards a radically new kind of equitable distributed machine learning on decentralized networks such as blockchains.
 Our research is at the intersection of probabilistic models, efficient inference algorithms, and novel powerful approximation techniques.
 The latter are often inspired by ideas from natural sciences due to my personal background in statistical physics.

 I joined University of Tübingen and the Cluster of Excellence for Machine Learning in November 2020.
 Before this, I was a postdoctoral scholar in the statistical machine learning group of UC Irvine lead by Stephan Mandt, and before that I was a machine learning researcher at Disney Research in Pittsburgh and Los Angeles.
 I received my PhD in theoretical statistical and quantum physics from University of Cologne in 2016, advised by Achim Rosch and with support from German Telekom Foundation.